Saivam: Soundtrack

 The soundtrack album is composed by G. V. Prakash Kumar, who regularly composes for A. L. Vijay's films.
 The album features five songs, with two instrumental tracks; all songs were written by Na.
 Muthukumar.
 Singer P. Unnikrishnan's eight-year-old daughter Uthara Unnikrishnan recorded the song "Azhagu".
-The song also had an instrumental version performed by Navin Iyer.
-The song was highly praised by critics, in which Scroll.in in November 2016 listed as one of the five songs which introduces to the classic carnatic ragas.

 The film's soundtrack was released on 28 May 2014 at a launch event in Chennai.
-An ambience of a village was created outside the venue, while all male guests were asked to wear a dhoti to the event.
-The album was released by Gautham Vasudev Menon, Anushka Shetty and Amala Paul, while each song from the film was introduced to the audience by different film personalities including Jayam Ravi, Vijay Sethupathi and Siddharth.

-The album received positive reviews from critics.
-Behindwoods rated the album 2.75 out of 5 stating it as "An album of pure melodies and emotions."
-Milliblog reviewed it as "A short, sweet and sincere sounding album from GV Prakash Kumar, headlined by Uthara’s singing debut!"
-Top10Cinema reviewed it as "The songs of ‘Saivam’ come as a package of mellifluous and folk treat.
-After a long time, we have a pleasant touch of chords from GV Prakash and he does all the best that can favour his favourite pal Vijay.
-Of course, this duo is sure to get over the top again with this album."

 Release

 The film was initially slated to release on 1 May 2014, but due to a court order by SG Films, the film's release was put on hold.
 The film was released on 27 June 2014.
-Udhayanidhi Stalin's Red Giant Movies acquired the distribution rights.
+Red Giant Movies acquired the distribution rights.

 As a part of the film's promotion, the makers unveiled an online game based on this film, in which revolves around a rooster, trying to evade the people from catching it.
 The theatrical trailer was released on 28 May 2014, at the film's audio launch.

 Reception

+The film received positive reviews from critics.